-This is also the time to figure out the other items you want and where they live in the store.
+Prior to Black Friday is also the time to figure out the other items you want and where they live in the store.
 This way, when you get there on Friday, you know where to head to get find the gifts on your list.

-11. Score early deals
+11. Score Early Deals

-12. Shop for other holidays/events
+12. Shop for Other Holidays/Events

-13. Don’t wear red to Target
+13. Don’t Wear Red to Target

+This may sound like a joke, but you’ll save yourself time on Black Friday if you’re shopping in-store at Target.
 My mom learned this one the hard way!
 One year, she wore a long-sleeved red tee and was asked for help on numerous occasions.

-14. Shop online instead
+14. Shop Online Instead

 If Black Friday stores are not your thing, you are in luck!
 Many of the in-store deals will be available online.
 The only items you will not find are the doorbusters.

-15. Avoid Walmart (if you can)
+15. Avoid Walmart (If You Can)

-16. Get out early
+16. Get Out Early

-It means less sleep, but the sooner you can get to the store, the more likely you will find the items you want.
+This may mean less sleep, but the sooner you can get to the store, the more likely you will find the items you want.
 Plan on waking up early (or staying up really late) to get the items on your list.

-17. Shop late
+17. Shop Late

-Retailers want to keep the shoppers in the store all day long.
-They sometimes offer late shopper deals in addition to the early bird offers.
+Retailers will want to keep the shoppers in the store all day long.
+They’ll sometimes offer late shopper deals in addition to the early bird offers.
 Watch the ad to find out which items will be discounted later in the day.
 You might be able to sleep in, avoid the crowds and still score an amazing deal.